Medical questions & health advice by board certified doctors

-"What is celiac disease?
+"What is celiac disease?"

 Everybody thinks they have celiac disease, including me.
 I mean, I'm not that sick, but I definitely don't feel so good after I eat any large meal of wheat, so does this mean I probably have it?
 Is the elimination diet a good way to tell if you have it or not?

 This reaction attacks the small intestine, leading to a variety of symptoms.
 Celiac is extremely common, affecting as many as 1 in every 100 people in the United States.
 The symptoms are quite varied and can include abdominal pain and bloating, malnutrition, and weight loss, as well as joint and skin symptoms.
 The symptoms are sustained and do not just occur after eating a "gluten-heavy" meal.
 Importantly, if you suspect celiac disease you should talk to your doctor.
 You should NOT try an elimination diet before talking to your doctor, as if it is celiac and you cut out gluten, it will be impossible to diagnose without re-introducing gluten (and causing symptoms all over again).
 As always the diagnosis and the management of your particular concern will require a physical examination by your personal physician.
 Setting up an office visit with your primary care doctor or your gastroenterologist is highly advised.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.